Last Updated on July 10, 2026

 Toulouse Bucket List – Attractions to see and visit

 You’ll be amazed at what there is to see and visit in Toulouse: countless churches, museums, and gardens.
 Toulouse is just an incredible city.
 I have listed what I think are the top attractions to see if you are short on time.
+I’ve also include some fun activities!
 These are all perfect to do within a 2 or 3 days visit.

-– Visit the UNESCO-listed Basilique Saint-Sernin, one of the most important and magnificent churches on the “Chemin Saint Jacques” medieval pilgrimage route to Santiago de Compostela
+- Visit the UNESCO-listed Basilique Saint-Sernin (location), one of the most important and magnificent churches on the “Chemin Saint Jacques” medieval pilgrimage route to Santiago de Compostela.
+It’s free to visit.

-– Relax at the quiet city oasis of Couvent des Jacobins (Dominican monastery) and enjoy the wonderful views of the southern-French Gothic architecture
+- Relax at the quiet city oasis of the Dominican monastry: Couvent des Jacobins (location) and enjoy the wonderful views of the southern-French Gothic architecture.
+You can buy an entree ticket via the official website of the monastry.

-– Explore the magnificent square ‘Place du Capitole’ (Capitole de Toulouse), one of the key emblems of Toulouse (come one Wednesdays for the lively market) and don’t forget to watch the modern paintings adorning the ceiling of the arcade directly across the square from the town hall building
+- Explore the square ‘Place du Capitole’ (Capitole de Toulouse), one of the key emblems of Toulouse (come one Wednesdays for the lively market) and don’t forget to watch the modern paintings adorning the ceiling of the arcade directly across the square from the town hall building.

-– Watch opera or ballet at Theatre du Capitole, a magnificent opera house located in the administration building of city hall
+- Watch opera or ballet at Theatre du Capitole (location), a magnificent opera house located in the administration building of city hall.
+Visit the official website for more information about current shows.

-– Geek out over the scale replicas of actual spacecraft outside at the Cité de l’Espace, a theme park all about space exploration
+- Geek out over the scale replicas of actual spacecraft outside at the Cité de l’Espace (location), a museum all about space exploration.
+Save time and buy an e-ticket in advance.

-– Look down at koi carp, turtles and frogs in Jardin Japonais, a Japanese Garden with a bright red cartwheel bridge, stone garden and tea pavilion
+- Look down at koi carp, turtles and frogs in Jardin Japonais (location), a Japanese Garden with a bright red cartwheel bridge, stone garden and tea pavilion.

-– Photograph the Pont Neuf Bridge in Toulouse at night.
-It’s the city’s oldest bridge and especially worth a visit during the night
+- Photograph the Pont Neuf Bridge in Toulouse at night (location).
+It’s the city’s oldest bridge and especially worth a visit during the night.

 Food Bucket List Toulouse